bshiluk/vue-wordpress/README.md

 - Using `/%category%/%postname%/` or `/%tag%/%postname%/` will cause problems with nested pages
 - Problems with the permalink structure are generally because the router can't differentiate between a post and a page.
 While this may be solved with Navigation Guards and in component logic to check data and redirect when necessary, the introduced complexity is out of scope for this starter theme.
-- Routes for custom post types will be needed to be added as necessary.
+- Routes for custom post types will be needed to be added as needed.
-- Routing is by default dynamic, however when a structure is defined it is probably in the best interest of the developer to refactor and simplify the routing to be static.
+- Routing is by default dynamic, however when a structure is defined it could be in the best interest of the developer to refactor out some of the dynamic qualities.

 ### Category and Tag Base